nunohorta/avplayer-demo/README.md

 # AVPlayer Demo

-Just a simple project to implement AVPlayer API with Xamarin
+Just a simple project using the AVPlayer API with custom controls in Xamarin.

 Observers:
  - AVPlayerItemFailedToPlayToEndTimeNotification